zzw890827/aws-sap-questions/README.md

     </details>

 30. A company has developed a new billing application that will be released in two weeks.
 Developers are testing the application running on 10 EC2 instances managed by an Auto Scaling group in subnet 172.31.0.0/24 within VPC A with CIDR block 172.31.0.0/16.
 The Developers noticed connection timeout errors in the application logs while connecting to an Oracle database running on an Amazon EC2 instance in the same region within VPC B with CIDR block 172.50.0.0/16.
-The IP of the database instance is hard-wxxxcode-styled in the application instances.
+The IP of the database instance is hard in the application instances.
 Which recommendations should a Solutions Architect present to the Developers to solve the problem in a secure way with minimal maintenance and overhead?
     - [ ] A. Disable the SrcDestCheck attribute for all instances rnning the application and Oracle Database.
 Change the default route of VPC A to point ENI of the Oracle Database that has an IP address assigned within the range of 172.50.0.0/26
     - [ ] B. Create and attach internet gateways for both VPCs.
 Configure default routes to the Internet gateways for both VPCs.
 Assign an Elastic IP for each Amazon EC2 instance in VPC A
     - [ ] C. Create a VPC peering connection between the two VPCs and add a route to the routing table of VTC A that points to the IP address range of 172.50.0.0/16